 If your aim is to increase the amount of activity you do, it’s a good idea to pick an activity you really enjoy.
 The more you like what you’re doing, the more likely you are to stick with it in the long term – and if you choose to exercise with others, the social element may help to keep you going.
 Don’t think you have to resign yourself to plodding along on a treadmill; get on your bike and explore the countryside at the weekends, or play a team sport such as football, rugby or netball.
 If you can afford to pay for sessions, yoga, pilates or dance classes can be a great way to increase flexibility and get your heart rate up.

 2. Protein and carbs are key

 In order to aid recovery, base your post-exercise meal on starchy carbs and lean sources of protein.
 This combination helps replenish fuel stores and aids muscle repair.
-Sign up to our free Healthy Diet Plan to get nutritionally balanced recipes that deliver a good hit of both protein and carbs, such as our Bolognese-style soup, zesty turkey salad, and herby stuffed chicken breasts.
+Sign up to our free Healthy Diet Plan to get nutritionally balanced recipes that deliver a good hit of both protein and carbs, such as our creamy chicken and pasta salad, pork chops with beans, and crab pasta with lemon.
 We’ve also included some natural anti-inflammatory ingredients such as turmeric in our recipes to help ease those tired joints and muscles.

-Your muscles are most receptive in the 30-60 minute window following exercise, so eat in this time frame if you can.
-If that’s not possible, as a minimum, have a snack or drink that supplies carbs and protein, such as a glass of milk.
+Your muscles are most receptive in the 30-60 minute window following exercise, so eat some carbs in this time frame if you can.
+If that’s not possible, as a minimum, have a snack or drink that supplies carbs with some protein, such as a glass of milk.
 Remember to drink plenty of hydrating fluids, and if your exercise is physically strenuous, include some sodium to replace any lost through perspiration.

 Find out how much water you should drink each day.